rodolfogoulart/aletheia-core-model/README.md

 	 - Import [not all]  database from myBible.zone app
 	 - Lexico dictionary

-The Core Model can be used to create a nice way to see the data.
+The **Core Model** can be used to create a nice way to see the data and creating other applications integrated to the main app.

 The goal of the project is to deliver an app in any plataform.
-More especific the descktop or tablet plataform.
+More especific the desktop or tablet.

 ## Initial Screen
 <img src="showcase/screen1.png" width="1920"/>